Gaius-Augustus/MakeHub/README.md

 If a hub already exists, you may add tracks to this existing hub using the option ```-A```, ```--add_track```.
-The minimal required arguments
-- besides giving the approriate information that you would like to add - are:
+The minimal required arguments (besides giving the approriate information that you would like to add) are:

 *  ```-A```, ```--add_track```